 - Class 2 buildings;

-- · Class 4 parts; and
+- Class 4 parts; and

 - sole-occupancy units in Class 3 buildings.

-F4.7(b) applies only to Class 5-9 buildings.
+Except for Class 8 electricity network substations, F4.7(b) applies only to Class 5-9 buildings.

 It is sometimes acceptable for a room's required natural ventilation to be "borrowed" from an adjoining room (ie an adjoining room's ventilation can be used to help make up the total amount of ventilation required).